 Address: 5350 Ontario Mills Pkwy, Bldg.
 E, Ontario, Ca 91764

-The indoor go-kart racing track also includes an on-site restaurant, the Paddock Lounge, and an arcade that also offers billiards and air hockey, making this ideal for a family outing.
+The indoor go-kart racing track also includes an on-site restaurant, the Paddock Lounge, and an arcade offering billiards and air hockey, making this ideal for a family outing.
 The facility also offers two A/V wired meeting rooms.

-The raceway sells tickets for one, two, or three races or a Speedpass with prices ranging from $25.95 to $64.95.
+The raceway sells tickets for one, two, or three races or a Speedpass, ranging from $25.95 to $64.95.
 Junior racing carries a height requirement for safety reasons of 48 inches, while adult racing carries a height of 58 inches.
 You can also try out the iFLY gravity-defying experience to add to your fun.